-So take a few minutes and really look at the MSF signals (you can download and print them from the MSF website at www.msf-usa.org/library.)
-Then take your printed copy, give it a nice laminate of clear packing tape on both sides, and then put it in a saddlebag or in the pocket of your riding jacket.
+So, take a few minutes and look at the MSF signals (you can download and print them from the MSF website at https://msf-usa.org/library.)
+Then take your printed copy, give it a nice laminate of clear packing tape on both sides, and put it in a saddlebag or the pocket of your riding jacket.

-Of course, not all of our riding communication occurs with people in our group.
-Sometimes we’re compelled to communicate with other motorists.
+Of course, not all our riding communication occurs with people in our group.
+Sometimes, we’re compelled to communicate with other motorists.

 “And let’s not forget: a friendly wave to a deserving motorist or bystander can help turn a positive light on motorcyclists.
 The more that all motorists see us as real people, the sooner they’ll treat us like it.”

-This formation gives each rider room to maneuver, while also making the group a little more “compact,” taking up less room on the road than if everyone were riding single file.
+This staggered motorcycle formation gives each rider room to maneuver, making the group a little more “compact,” taking up less room on the road than if everyone were riding single file.

-Following distance is key.
+Following distance is key when riding with motorcyclists in a staggered formation.
 Each rider should stay at least two seconds behind the rider directly in front – at least one second behind the rider in the other half of the lane.
 “At least” is key.
-Riders should feel free to fall back further when going through a set of curves or if conditions (such as rough roads or rain) call for a higher safety margin.
+Riders should feel free to fall back further when going through a set of curves or if conditions (such as high winds, rough roads or heavy rain) call for a higher safety margin.

 In addition to the space cushion advantage, the staggered formation takes up less room on the highway than a single file line, makes it easier for other motorists to see you, and makes it less likely that you’ll be separated by other traffic.

 Generally, it’s best to limit the size of a single group to six or eight bikes.
-When groups get bigger than that the risk factors go up, and it becomes increasingly difficult to keep the group together.
-If your group ride is larger than eight bikes, consider splitting into several groups, each with its own designated lead and sweep riders.
+When groups get bigger than that, the risk factors increase, and keeping the group together becomes increasingly difficult.
+If your group ride is larger than eight bikes, consider splitting into several groups, each with designated lead and sweep riders.

-Again: It’s better to get separated and regroup later than to put someone’s safety at risk.
+Again, it’s better to get separated and regroup later than to put someone’s safety at risk.
 Make sure you establish a plan, and everyone knows it.
-If less-experienced riders are along, make sure they aren’t all in one group – and each “sub-group” has at least one experienced rider to look after the beginners.
+If less-experienced riders are along, make sure they aren’t all in one group–and each “sub-group” has at least one experienced rider to look after the motorcycle beginners.

-Finally, related to the point above, it’s a good idea to have experienced riders – or even official “Ride Captains” like in a H.O.G.® chapter environment – riding in both the lead and “sweeper” positions (the last bike) in each group.
+Finally, related to the point above, it’s a good idea to have experienced riders–or even official “Ride Captains”–riding in both the lead and “sweeper” positions (the last bike) in each group.

 Line up side-by-side, two-by-two, at the stop.
 At STOP signs, proceed through the intersections two at a time, returning to the staggered formation as you pull away.

-If the intersection is clear of other vehicles – or if you can be very confident (through eye-contact and hand gestures) that other vehicles at the intersection know what you’re doing, it’s sometimes okay to proceed in larger groups.
-But do so only
+If the intersection is clear of other vehicles–or if you can be very confident (through eye contact and hand gestures) that other vehicles know what you’re doing, it’s sometimes okay to proceed in larger groups.
+But do so only with great care!